Shares hit all-time high as S&P closes at new record

 "Once you get beyond the headline number and look under the hood, things don't really look so bad," said Boris Schlossberg, managing director of FX strategy at BK Asset Management in New York.
 "Inventories were to blame for a lot of it and that bodes well for the future."

-The MSCI World Index, up 1.4 percent since the last ECB policy meeting, gained 0.4 percent to a new record high.
+The MSCI World Index .MIWO00000PUS, up 1.4 percent since the last ECB policy meeting, gained 0.4 percent to a new record high.

-The U.S. dollar index, composed of six currency pairs, was off 0.08 percent after being down 0.17 percent ahead of the GDP report, which was issued simultaneously with Labor Department data showing fewer claims for unemployment benefits.
+The U.S. dollar index .DXY, composed of six currency pairs, was off 0.08 percent after being down 0.17 percent ahead of the GDP report, which was issued simultaneously with Labor Department data showing fewer claims for unemployment benefits.

 The yield on the 30-year bond was 3.328 percent after earlier hitting 3.278 percent, an 11-1/2-month low.